 - And now, it's time for the news.
 This week was back to being more topical and cutting using specific events from the day which led me to wonder if the writers switch out who is in charge because it seems to go back and forth between being cutting and being just one note.

 - The news was interrupted by the fake Spuds beer commercial I already told you about just a couple days ago.
 I didn't realize just how much they recycled their bits.

-- I was very happy to see Gilda Radner as Emily Litella, one of my favorite characters that she does, that miss reads one word in the article she is rebutting which makes her rant and rave about a misread topic.
-This one wasn't the best but I am very happy that this means I will be seeing more from her very soon.
+- I was pleased to see Gilda Radner as Emily Litella, one of my favorite characters that she does, that miss reads one word in the article she is rebutting which makes her rant and rave about a misread topic.
+This one wasn't the best, but I am thrilled that this means I will be seeing more from her very soon.
 The news ended with the hearing impairment joke which goes in and out of being funny to me.

 - Back to the police line-up, this time it's Pryor, a fridge, a duck and a nun.

 - This quick sketch was followed by another quick sketch where Pryor is a Special Ops Agent that accidentally takes his suicide pill when getting the tools for his next mission.

 - There was then a Muppets sketch that was funny with a bit of a “drinking is bad” theme to it without being preachy at all.